nonsequitoria/simplekit/README.md

 ### 3. Git submodule

 If your repo is a collection of Node.js projects that all use SimpleKit, and you want them all to use exactly the same version of SimpleKit, then you can add SimpleKit as a *submodule*.

+A submodule is a reference to another Git repository inside your own, allowing you to include and track an external project within your repository while keeping its history separate.

 This creates a "monorepo" with SimpleKit and all your projects:

 ```
 monorepo/